What I have learned as a parent

 Fantasy: Until a child is developmentally ready to separate “reality” from “fantasy,” (which isn’t until at least around six years, as I understand it) there is nothing wrong with allowing pretend or fantasy or deferring confronting or discussing certain issues.
 Fantasy is a key human capacity and there are good reasons we start life exploring and playing with imagination.
 The goal in life is not to extinguish fantasy, leaving only “reality.”
 Imagining “what isn’t” or what is more fun what is better, is a vital human capacity.

 A sense of safety: Graphic or frightening images and situations in television and movies affect a child more profoundly than their appearance may indicate.
 E.g. An adult sees “Jaws” and is afraid to swim in the ocean.
 When a child sees images of killing or peril before the differences of reality and fantasy are set (6 years old about), the impact or trauma can be far greater, whether the child exhibits distress or not.
-A child may in fact demonstrate excitement and eagerness to re-watch a distressing scene, when in fact they are drawn by the endorphin rush brought about by an upsetting or fearful reaction caused by the disturbing images or events.
+A child may express eagerness to re-watch a distressing scene, when in fact they are drawn by the endorphin rush brought about by an upsetting or fearful reaction caused by the disturbing images or story plot.
 Tone and pace are important indicators of appropriateness.
+Try to keep media minimal and mild in tone/editing as long as you can.
+The market pushes for loud, fast and extreme at far too early an age.

-For safety‘s sake teach your child to come to you immediately when you tell them to.
+Come to me!
+For safety’s sake teach your child to come to you immediately when you tell them to.
+You can practice this as a game.

 Modeling: Children usually take their cue for how to react or deal with life from their parents.
 The way a parent reacts to things, handles difficulty and treats people sets the tone for your kid’s life.